JaycobDuffel/interview_scheduler/README.md

 =========

 ## Project Overview
-Interview Scheculer is a scheduler app that allows a user to book, change, and delete interviews.
+Interview Scheduler is a scheduler app that allows a user to book, change, and delete interviews.
 Interview Scheduler was built with React and tested with Storybook, Jest, and Cypress.

 ## Github